-I then read an an article in regarding smart phone innovation – My conclusion, Mr. Ranger perpetuates all the problems that companies have with innovation.
+I then read an article regarding smart phone innovation – My conclusion, Mr. Ranger perpetuates all the problems that companies have with innovation.

 Before one can answer the question where innovation has gone in some of these larger organizations, it’s prudent to examine when great innovations have taken place.

-Consider Henry Ford, whom brought us the assembly line technique of manufacturing, there was manufacturing prior to Mr. Ford, however it was slow and items weren’t mass produced quickly, which resulted in high costs, slow production, slow products being released.
+Consider Henry Ford, who brought us the assembly line technique of manufacturing.
+There was manufacturing prior to Mr. Ford, however it was slow and items weren’t mass produced quickly, which resulted in high costs, slow production, slow products being released.

 Thomas Edison – invented the light bulb, the problem is obvious.